Miguel Rojas Preview, Player Props: Dodgers vs. Marlins

-Miguel Rojas -- with a slugging percentage of .469 in his past 10 games, including three extra-base hits -- will be in action for the Los Angeles Dodgers versus the Miami Marlins, with Sandy Alcantara on the hill, on August 18 at 10:10 PM ET.
+The Los Angeles Dodgers, including Miguel Rojas and his .469 slugging percentage in past 10 games, including three extra-base hits but no home run), battle starter Braxton Garrett and the Miami Marlins at Dodger Stadium, Saturday at 9:10 PM ET.

-He notched a home run while going 1-for-3 in his previous game against the Brewers.
+In his last game he had a hitless showing (0-for-3) against the Marlins.

 Miguel Rojas Game Info & Props vs. the Marlins